anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 **Why do we freeze BlendShapes?**

-As I described before, BlendShape (Shape Keys)[^blend-shape] is a feature became heavier in proportion to the count of vertices and BlendShapes.
+As I described before, BlendShape (Shape Keys) is a feature became heavier in proportion to the count of vertices and BlendShapes.
 Also, BlendShape has performance impact just by existing, regardless of its weight.
 So, freezing BlendShapes make your model lighter even if it's not reflected in Performance Rank.
 It's better for the merged mesh not to have any BlendShapes if possible.